Star-caorui/Bedrock-Panel/README.md

 * (Cause some reason, part of the code was delete from this repository later)

 2019/5/26
-* CNFlysky propose to build a project that can manage server on website.
+* CNflysky propose to build a project that can manage server on website.